Essential Info for India

 Tipping: Standard 10 percent for good service for waiters, porters, guides and drivers.

 Electricity: 240 volts, 50Hz.
 Most plugs have two or three round pins, although a variety of power outlets are used.

 International dialling code: +91

 Emergency contacts: Emergency numbers in India are 100 for the police, 102 for ambulance services, and 101 for the fire service.
 Most Indian emergency medical staff speak English to a good standard.

 Internet domain: .in

 Transport and driving: There are plenty of modes of transport which can be used for getting around India.
 The standard of public transport in India is very varied, but networks are extensive and most locals use public buses and trains to travel nationally.
-Expats wanting to travel quickly between Indian cities can take advantage of domestic flights which are competivley priced and plentiful.
+Expats wanting to travel quickly between Indian cities can take advantage of domestic flights which are competitively priced and plentiful.
 Taxis in India are also reasonably priced.
-Indians drive on the left of the road.
+Driving is on the left-hand side of the road.
 Expats with an international driving licence are permitted to drive in India but it can be a somewhat stressful experience for foreign drivers.
-Driving behaviour amongst local road users is erractic and accidents are common.
+Driving behaviour amongst local road users is erratic and accidents are common.